Erb3/SC-recycling-center/README.md

 Originally made by PC_Cat, now maintained by the public.

 **The code is currently quite bad, and we know it.
 It had to be made ASAP, so feel free to improve with PRs.**

+## Requirements:

+* Everything must run on one turtle
+* No startup chaining
+* No profiting